brosenfeld/calculator/README.md

 * Handles changes in bit length.
 * AC, C, DEL seem to be working properly.
 * Control flow also seems to be working properly.
 * For other operations, the calculator currently uses the BigInteger methods.
-Seemingly working properly for numbers within bounds.
-I need to add logic for overflow.
+I added additional logic for handling signed/unsigned and different bit lengths, and it seems to be working properly.